 What: Fiesta Latinoamericana!
-2011 is a festival of food, music, dance and culture with vendors, raffle, games and more.
+2013 has been moved from October to November 10th.
+It's is a festival of food, music, dance and culture with vendors, raffle, games and more.
 Parade of nations, dance workshops, strolling mariachis, clowns, Aztec dancers, magicians, sidewalk artists, childrens arts and crafts.
 Three stages with performances of music and dance from 17 nations.

 Where: The Butterfly Flutterby is held in the historic Cotton Belt Depot, 701 Main Street, Grapevine, Texas.

 What: The 21st annual Boo at the Zoo will take place over two weekends in October.
 Games, stories, pumpking carving and more will keep the kids entertained but not spook them too much.

 When: October 25-27, 2013 from 10 a.m. to 5 p.m.

 Where: Fort Worth Zoo, 1989 Colonial Parkway, Fort Worth, TX.
 817-759-7555.
 Exit University Drive off I-30.
 Go south for approximately one mile.
 Turn left on Colonial Parkway and follow the signs to the Zoo.